-The UK’s historic environment provides a tangible link to the past and contributes directly to the social, educational and environmental prosperity of the country.
+The UK’s historic environment provides a tangible link to the past and contributes directly to the social, educational, and environmental prosperity of the country.
 Through tourism and regeneration, it also supports a healthy economy and maintains the country’s existing assets.
-Heritage and traditional buildings make up approximately 20% of the UK building stock and includes buildings constructed around and before 1919.
+Heritage and traditional buildings make up approximately 20% of the UK building stock and include buildings constructed around and before 1919.
 Listed buildings make up about 2% of total building stock.

 A welcome from Clare Watson, Chair of the NFB Heritage Group